 Absolutely nothing!
 At least, nothing on its own.
 The number 2,500 is only interesting relative to the other potential Action Items.
 So, let’s look at the next Action Item:

 It’s possible because the team doesn’t have the energy to work on it.
 Maybe because there’s a lack of interest, or maybe it’s because there’s a lack of time or resources to make it happen.
 Whatever the case, if there’s no energy to work on setting up a CI/CD server, it won’t happen!
 And therefore, its Expected Value (EV) is zero.

 And that means the choice between these two Action Items is easy.
 We’ll work on the first one: Take on less work each sprint.

 The first time you use this approach to picking an Action Item, it's entirely possible your team will get hung up on the details.
 For example, there might be a big debate on an Action Item's impact.
 Will it have a High impact?
 Or a Medium impact?
 And what do those terms mean, exactly?

 Actually, they don’t mean much.
 They are relative ratings.
 What’s important is that they are correct relative to each other.

 Don't get stuck debating these ratings for hours on end.
 Why?
 Because no rule says you must pick the Action Item with the highest Expected Value.
 Expected Value should be used as a guide, nothing more.

 In general, the outcome of this exercise should be a commitment from the team to work on a SINGLE Action Item coming out of your retrospective.
 One!
 Not two.
 Not three.
 One.

 Why?
-Because change isn't easy and by trying to change too much at once, you actually lower the odds that any change will happen at all.
+Because change isn't easy, and by trying to change too much at once, you lower the odds that any change will happen.